harshshah37/harshshah37/README.md

 - ⚡ Fun fact: ...
 -->

+## About

-* I am currently pursuing a Graduate degree in Data Science from Indiana University-Bloomington (Expected- May 2025)
+* 📖 I am currently pursuing a Graduate degree in Data Science from Indiana University-Bloomington
+* 🌱 I've worked with XAI and Federated Learning, which are among my most enjoyable topics, and I'm currently learning and working with GenAI
+* 🥅 2024 Goals: Learn extensively and work on LLMs and GenAI.
+* ♚ Fun Fact: I thought chess was uninteresting and avoided playing it for 20 years of my life.
+During lockdown, I played it once, and since then, I have played over 1000 games.
+[Google](https://www.google.com)